 Please review BASIC RULES AND REGULATIONS relating to Boys State and the UNIFORM REQUIRMENTS.
 I urge you to read these carefully and if you agree to observe them in their ENTIRETY, you should sign the pledge card and present it when you arrive on Sunday, June 20, 2021.
 Your execution and return of this pledge is a requirement of your acceptance to the program.

 We require every delegate of Virginia Boys State to have a physical prior to participating in the program.
 If you have had a physical within 12 months prior to Virginia Boys State for Boy Scouts, high school athletics, etc., you can use it for Virginia Boys State.
 For the 2024 Session each delegate should have had a physical between June 2023 and June 2024.
 This medical certification must be presented upon your arrival at Boys State during the registration process.
 In addition, YOU MUST ATTACH A COPY OF YOUR PARENT’S OR GUARDIAN’S HEALTH BENEFITS, INSURANCE IDENTIFICATION CARD.
 Boys State will provide SECONDARY ACCIDENT AND HEALTH INSURANCE.

 YOU WILL NEED TO BRING THE FOLLOWING ITEMS:

 - Navy blue walking shorts (2 pair minimum) NO OTHER COLOR (no denim or cut offs)

 - Underwear and white socks; sweater or jacket

 - Bed linen for a twin bed; pillow; blanket, towels, toilet articles

 - Musical instruments if you plan to be a member of the Boys State band

 - Refillable water bottle

-- Athletic equipment (frisbee golf, bowling, billiards, soccer, flag football, volleyball, and basketball) If you have knee pads or equipment that you would like to bring to enhance your game then bring them
+- Athletic equipment (frisbee golf, bowling, billiards, soccer, flag football, volleyball, and basketball) If you have knee pads or equipment that you would like to bring to enhance your game, bring them.

 - Boys State will provide 2 t-shirts, lodging and meals (extra t-shirts will be available for purchase at the time of registration)